kumana/android-opengl-sphere/README.md

 android-opengl-sphere
 =====================

-3D Sphere using Android OpenGL ES
+An example of how you can generate 3D Sphere using OpenGL ES that is natively supported in Android SDK.